Are you the Cheater? Now what?

-Well there are a lot of directions you could go from here.
+You messed up...you cheated on your partner.
+What you do next could make all the difference, and you have a lot of options.
 For example, you could wallow in your own guilt and shame, or, the opposite, you could blame everyone else for your actions.
-You could give up on the relationship and run or you could attempt to restore what’s been broken.
+You could give up on the relationship and run, or you could attempt to restore what’s been broken.

 There are many scenarios…some better than others, so here are some things to consider as you look to the future.

 5 Ways to Approach the person you cheated on and your relationship:

 1.You don’t have to assume the relationship is over.
 If you decide to immediately run from the relationship, you are avoiding taking any responsibility.
 It’s really a cop out.
 Maybe the relationship won’t last, but it very well could.
 And it might even end up stronger on the other side, if you are BOTH willing to work at it.

 2. Acknowledge you messed up and seek forgiveness.
 You have created a problem in the relationship.
 You have broken trust and caused another person to perhaps feel unloved or not good enough.
 Sure, there may be deeper problems between you and your partner, but the fact remains your infidelity was a betrayal of your commitment.

 3. End all communication with the person you cheated with.
 This probably goes without saying, but if you want any chance of restoring your relationship, you need to cut ALL ties with the person you cheated with.
 This will demonstrate to your partner that you are serious about saving your relationship and committed to them alone.